-• Congress Should Pass a Strong Federal Data Breach Notification Law

-• Congress should pass a strong federal data breach notification law establishing a robust set of uniform protections for all Americans.
-More detail about TechNet's federal data security principles can be found on page 49.

-• Ensure New Entrants, Small Businesses, Underserved, and Under-Resourced Innovators Are Not Adversely Affected by Burdensome Regulations

-While regulations affect all businesses, small, minority-owned, rural, and other under-resourced businesses in particular face disproportionate burdens and unique challenges in complying with complex privacy laws and regulations.
-This problem is exacerbated when having to deal with multiple sets of inconsistent or conflicting regulatory frameworks at home and abroad, making it important for policymakers to evaluate the global privacy landscape with the goal of promoting interoperability that allows American businesses to innovate and compete globally.

-• To some innovative young companies that have limited personnel and resources to devote to overly stringent compliance efforts, regulations that are too prescriptive could effectively stifle their growth.
+- Congress Should Pass a Strong Federal Data Breach Notification Law - Congress should pass a strong federal data breach notification law, which preempts to the greatest extent possible, existing state-level notification laws and establish one robust set of uniform protections for all Americans.
+More detail about TechNet's federal data security principles can be found here. - ♠ Ensure New Entrants, Small Businesses, Underserved, and Under-resourced Innovators Are Not Adversely Affected by Burdensome Regulations - While regulations affect all businesses, small, minority-owned, rural, and other under-resourced businesses in particular face disproportionate burdens and unique challenges in complying with complex privacy laws and regulations.
+This problem is exacerbated when having to deal with multiple sets of inconsistent or conflicting regulatory frameworks at home and abroad, making it important for policymakers to evaluate the global privacy landscape with the goal of promoting interoperability that allows American businesses to innovate and compete globally. - To some innovative young companies that have limited personnel and resources to devote to overly stringent compliance efforts, regulations that are too prescriptive could effectively stifle their growth.
 Congress should endeavor to set baseline requirements but provide flexibility in how to meet those requirements, taking care to avoid prescriptive programmatic requirements and consider the unique needs and resource constraints of small and medium-sized enterprises and new market entrants.

-✓For example, Congress could provide regulatory relief for startups and small businesses if their activities are limited in nature in the amount of personal information they process, in particular if it does not include sensitive information. • Congress should establish robust training resources within the Department of Commerce, Small Business Administration, Federal Trade Commission, and/or other appropriate agencies that can provide guidance to startups and small businesses, particularly minority-owned and rural businesses, to ensure they are abiding by the most basic privacy rules they may be subject to as a result of legislation or rulemaking.
+✓ For example, Congress could provide regulatory relief for startups and small businesses if their activities are limited in nature in the amount of personal information they process, in particular, if it does not include sensitive information.

+- Congress should establish robust training resources within the Department of Commerce, Small Business Administration, Federal Trade Commission, and/or other appropriate agencies that can provide guidance to startups and small businesses, particularly minority-owned and rural businesses, to ensure they are abiding by the most basic privacy requirements they may be subject to as a result of legislation or rulemaking. - Furthermore, we must ensure that the complexity of privacy requirements does not effectively become a barrier to entry for new potential innovators.
+Congress and the administration must ensure that fundamental core privacy protections for consumers are in place without stifling free market forces; this is fundamental to enabling new entrants and to allow new data-based business models to flourish.

-• The U.S. Must Lead Globally
+The U.S. Must Lead Globally